isaaccorley/torchrs/README.md

 <img src="./assets/rsvqa_lr.png" width="850px"></img>

-The [RSVQA LR](https://rsvqa.sylvainlobry.com/) dataset, proposed in ["RSVQA: Visual Question Answering for Remote Sensing Data", Lobry et al.](https://arxiv.org/abs/2003.07333) is a visual question answering (VQA) dataset of RGB images taken by the [ESA Sentinel-2 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
+The [RSVQA LR](https://rsvqa.sylvainlobry.com/) dataset, proposed in ["RSVQA: Visual Question Answering for Remote Sensing Data", Lobry et al.](https://arxiv.org/abs/2003.07333) is a visual question answering (VQA) dataset of 772 256x256 RGB images taken by the [ESA Sentinel-2 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
 Each image is annotated with a set of questions and their corresponding answers.
-Among other applications, this dataset can be used to train VQA models to perform scene understanding of medium resolution remote sensing imagery.
+Among other applications, this dataset can be used to train VQA models to perform detailed scene understanding of medium resolution remote sensing imagery.

 The dataset can be downloaded (0.2GB) using `scripts/download_rsvqa_lr.sh` and instantiated below: